object:Ann Marsden's wedding dress

 The front neck to under bust is a (very narrow) 90mm

-The fabric hangs loosely from bust to hem so waist and hip measurements are meaningless
+The fabric hangs loosely from under bust to hem so waist and hip measurements are meaningless

 Additional material